- Is your website losing traffic?

 - Are you losing keyword ranking?

 - Despite trying hard, you are not able to reach on page #1 (Even with new content)

-If you answer yes to one or more of this, You might be a victim of Keyword cannibalization.
+If you answer yes to one or more of these, You might be a victim of Keyword cannibalization.

-What is “Cannibalization in SEO” and how it works?
+What is “Cannibalization in SEO” and how does it work?